sylvrs/sylvrs/README.md

 <h3 align="center">Fluent Languages</h3>

-<p align="center">These are the languages that I find myself to be at an average or advanced level of usability.</p>
+<p align="center">These are the languages that I find myself to be at an average or advanced level of usability with.</p>

 * PHP
 * HTML/CSS